-As of September 30, 2020, on a pro forma basis after giving effect to the Acquisitions, the Proposed Debt Issuance and the use of the net proceeds from this offering and the Proposed Debt Issuance, we would have had \$ million aggregate principal amount of long-term debt outstanding, \$ million of which would have been secured (excluding \$275.0 million of outstanding letters of credit and \$245.3 million of finance leases), and \$ million of cash on our balance sheet.
+As of September 30, 2020, on a pro forma as adjusted basis after giving effect to (i) the Acquisitions, including our borrowing of \$693.0 million under our ABL Facility as partial funding of the AM USA Transaction, (ii) our borrowing of an additional \$595.0 million under our ABL Facility since September 30, 2020 in connection with the termination of ArcelorMittal USA's accounts receivable factoring arrangement and acquisition-related costs, (iii) open market purchases of approximately \$24 million aggregate principal amount of senior notes that occurred in the fourth quarter of 2020, (iv) the Proposed Debt Issuance and (v) the use of the net proceeds from this offering and the Proposed Debt Issuance, we would have had \$5,313.3 million of long-term debt outstanding, \$2,700.8 million of which would have been secured (excluding \$275.0 million of outstanding letters of credit and \$245.3 million of finance leases), and \$183.1 million of cash on our balance sheet.
 On December 9, 2020, in connection with the consummation of the AM USA Transaction, we amended our ABL Facility to, among other things, increase the tranche A revolver commitments available under the ABL Facility by an additional \$1.5 billion.
 After giving effect to this amendment, the aggregate principal amount of tranche A revolver commitments under our ABL Facility is \$3.35 billion, and the aggregate principal amount of tranche B revolver commitments under our ABL Facility remains at \$150 million.
-On a pro forma basis, after giving effect to the Acquisitions, including the additional borrowing in connection with the working capital deficiency of ArcelorMittal USA at the closing of the AM USA Transaction, \$1.7 billion was outstanding under our ABL Facility, and the principal amount of letters of credit obligations and other commitments totaled \$275 million.
 On a pro forma basis, after giving effect to the Acquisitions, including the additional borrowing in connection with the working capital deficiency of ArcelorMittal USA at the closing of the AM USA Transaction, we would have had approximately \$3.8 billion of secured indebtedness and \$1.5 billion of availability under the ABL Facility based on a maximum borrowing base capacity of \$3.5 billion, all of which would be secured indebtedness if drawn, as of September 30, 2020.